 If you want something done right, do it yourself – Anonymous.
-Readers of this blog would have, by now, grasped one fundamental aspect of data analytics – to fully adopt a culture of Self-Service Analytics, an organization needs two elements – people and data.
+Readers of this blog would have, by now, grasped one fundamental aspect of data analytics: to adopt a culture of Self-Service Analytics fully, an organization needs two key elements – people and data.

-This is true if your Enterprise continues to use the traditional tools of Business Intelligence (BI).
+This is true if your Enterprise continues to use traditional Business Intelligence (BI) tools.
 The same is also valid for self-service analytical tools, in fact, more so.

-Just think back to the days when Information Technology (IT) was but a nascent industry.
+Reflect on the days when Information Technology (IT) was still a nascent industry.
 When computers were gigantic, spool-tape fed machines, occupying entire rooms, and not the micro version we see in everyone’s palms today, they were pretty different.

 When hardware and software were not part of our daily vocabulary.
 How quickly things have changed.
 Today, even average households have at least one computer.

 Data analytics is going down the IT road.
-The adoption rate may be slow, but forget what pessimists say, self-service BI tools are here to stay.
+The adoption rate may be slow, but disregard what pessimists say - self-service BI tools are here to stay.

-This is a self-contained architecture of tools that enables even the non-technical users among us to execute a full-spectrum analytic workflow independently.
+This is a self-contained architecture of tools that enables even non-technical users to execute a full-spectrum analytic workflow independently.

 The Very First Iteration: V-1